1. Don’t Panic

 Never in the history of the world have there been more resources, knowledge and coordination available to help fight a novel virus.
-And, never has the stock market failed to bounce back after plummeting.
+And, the stock market has always been volatile, yet resilient, too.

 2. Stay Active

 It may seem counterintuitive, but what is happening right now with the stock markets may actually be an opportunity.
-If you’re the type of person who tucks a little money into your 401(k) every month, remember that right now you’re getting more for your money.
+If you’re the type of person who tucks a little money into your 401(k) every month, remember that right now you might actually be getting more for your money.

 3. Pay Attention to the Past to Get Paid in the Future

 The last time the stock market went through a spell like this was in 2008, which was the beginning of the Great Recession.

 And it was an opportunity for many, if you knew how to handle it.

 At the time, Warren Buffett wrote a piece for The New York Times that has since been dusted off by reporters trying to make sense of the current situation.
 In the commentary piece, he reminded readers of a simple rule that had helped him (and many, many others) become incredibly wealthy: “Be fearful when others are greedy and be greedy when others are fearful.”